andreafabrizi/DNSProxy/README.md

 ### Changelog:
 #### Version 3.3.0 - January 2023:
 * adjusted to POST by default (no more GET with visible _dns=_ string)
+* improved TTL extraction capabilities, dump TTL to file, override
+* using libCURL structs to easen extraction (more efficient parse of http\_response)
 * reduced memory footprint
 * better debug, Makefile, debug symbols for GDB
-* caching of responses on disk
+* caching of responses on disk (both primary and alternative resolvers)
 * multiple requests are issues in parallel against different DoH providers
 * supporting multiple levels of subdomains, CNAME, mixed object responses
 * updated dependecies of OK and B64 libraries